kennywall/import-test/_posts/2010-07-20-openstack--open-source-open-standards-cloud.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/cloud-computing/OpenStack_200.jpeg
 ---
-{% include JB/setup %}<p>I am impressed with Rackspace donating the code for their compute and object storage platform and creating the OpenStack.
+{% include JB/setup %}I am impressed with Rackspace donating the code for their compute and object storage platform and creating the OpenStack.
 There has been a lot of discussion around the need for a cloud storage API standard, and whether or not Amazon should be the base for an cloud computing standard.
 I think it is a very smart move for Rackspace to step up in this way.
 It will do a lot for the industry and cloud adoption, and put them ahead in the game.
 I see a couple of immediate benefits:

 	Availability of proven open source software to get compute or storage infrastructure up and running